 - must pass an affordability test

-Tenants will be able to purchase a minimum initial share of 25% and in the future can buy additional shares and possibly own their home outright.
+Tenants will be able to purchase a minimum initial share of 25% or 50% and in the future can buy additional shares and possibly own their home outright.

 This scheme offers an alternative option to the Right to Buy and is an affordable way to take the first steps onto the property ladder.